Alcohol and Drug Use Statistics in Norman, OK

 Paying for Treatment With Private Insurance

-If you have private health insurance, your plan may cover some or all of your treatment costs at an alcohol or drug rehab in Norman.
-Several addiction treatment facilities in the city and surrounding areas accept most major insurance providers, including Blue Cross Blue Shield, CommunityCare, HealthChoice, GlobalHealth, and others.
-You can find out which facilities take your plan by searching online for “alcohol rehab” or “drug rehab.”
-Then call each treatment center to ask about insurance coverage.
+If you have private health insurance, your plan may cover some or all of your costs at an alcohol or drug rehab in Norman.
+Several addiction treatment centers in the city and surrounding areas accept most major insurance providers, including Blue Cross Blue Shield, CommunityCare, HealthChoice, GlobalHealth, and others.
+You can find out which facilities take your plan by calling each center to ask about insurance coverage.

 Paying for Treatment With Medicare or Medicaid

-Several Norman drug rehabs and alcohol rehabs take Medicare and Medicaid.
-If you have one of these plans, it may pay for some or all of your treatment costs, depending on the type of care you need.
+Several Norman alcohol rehabs take Medicare and Medicaid.
+If you have one of these plans, it may pay for some or all of your costs, depending on the type of care you need.
 If you don’t yet have Medicare or Medicaid, you may qualify to enroll in one or both of these plans if you meet their age and/or income restrictions.

 To qualify for Medicare, you must be 65 years of age or older and can sign up for a plan three months before your 65th birthday.
 You may also be eligible to sign up if you’re younger than 65 and have a qualifying chronic disability.7